smart-on-fhir/cumulus-library-pcx/README.md

 | Platelets | 9 | Includes manual, optical, estimated and EDTA-context counts |
 | Total bilirubin | 1 | Serum/plasma mass concentration; coverage not comprehensively audited |

-The seven medication valuesets contain 131 entries, including a single 71-code methotrexate set.
+The seven medication valuesets contain 146 entries: six `rx_chemo_*` backbone sets (60 entries) and `rx_contrast_methotrexate` (86 entries: 76 RxNorm and 10 local/vendor codes).
+The `contrast` name identifies the study comparison variable; it does not establish route, dose, or indication.
 MedicationRequest evidence is not proof of administration.
 The [RX review](reviews/rxnorm-2026-09-08/REVIEW.md) distinguishes current membership from historical findings.

 The shared [data dictionary](spreadsheet/data_dictionary.csv) is registered in the main manifest.
-It has 166 actual column definitions using Cumulus `name,display,description,details,type` fields, including all current variable-wide projections and selected shared fields.
+It has 166 column definitions using Cumulus `name,display,description,details,type` fields.
+It is behind the current SQL: 35 medication columns still use the former `rx_agent_*` names, and the five `dx_methotrexate_toxic` columns are missing.
+Update the dictionary before relying on it for cross-network field assessment.
 It is not a complete dictionary of every SQL artifact or planned survival field.
 The earlier [valueset inventory](reviews/valueset_inventory.csv) is retained as a snapshot, not as the Cumulus dictionary.

 `lab_folate_interpretation` currently names both a boolean evidence flag in `pcx__cohort_variable_wide` and a serum/plasma interpretation code in `pcx__cohort_variable_wide_lab`.
 The dictionary describes the collision using a string display fallback; that does not resolve the SQL naming conflict.
 Folate narrative and coded results remain in the raw lab fields and are not carried by the numeric wide projection.
 See [folate review](folate_review.md).